Life is unpredictable,

 it is about adapting to change; it is a process of becoming.

-Life is often about change, and change can bring feelings of loss, grief, anxiety, struggle, exhaustion, or unsettledness.
-My approach to counseling is to pay attention to the whole person - mind, soul, and body.
-We each hold the answers to our own questions, and given the right therapeutic time, space, and care you can not only adapt to change, but you can find wisdom and answers.
+Life is often about change and loss; and change and/or loss can bring feelings of anxiety, deep grief, struggle, exhaustion, or unsettledness.
+Therapy is an opportunity to spend mindful time with your interiority and find ways to not just tolerate uncomfortable feelings, but to listen to them and see where they might be leading you.
+We each hold the answers to our own questions, and given the right therapeutic time, space, and care you can not only adapt to loss and change, but you can find wisdom and answers.

-I also understand that there are times in all of our lives when some changes feel too overwhelming or too painful.
-The deepest, or most intense, losses can move you into a realm where you begin to ask questions such as - why me?
+That said, there can also be times in all of our lives when things can feel too overwhelming or too painful to approach.
+The deepest, or most intense, struggles can move you into a realm where you begin to ask questions such as - why me?
 What does this mean?
 How have I been living my life?
 Did I do something to deserve this?